-The Conditions of the 2024 Notes and the Conditions of the 2028 Notes contain provisions for calling meetings of the relevant class of Noteholders to consider matters affecting their interests generally.
-These provisions permit defined majorities to bind all Noteholders including Noteholders who did not attend and vote at the relevant meeting and Noteholders who voted in a manner contrary to the majority.
+The Conditions of the Notes contain provisions for calling meetings of the Noteholders to consider matters affecting their interests generally.
+These provisions permit defined majorities to bind all Noteholders including Noteholders who did not attend and vote at the meeting and Noteholders who voted in a manner contrary to the majority.

-The Conditions of the 2024 Notes and the Conditions of the 2028 Notes also provide that the Trustee may, without the consent of the relevant class of Noteholders, agree to (i) certain modifications of, or to the waiver or authorisation of any breach or proposed breach of, any of the provisions of Notes, the Trust Deed or the Agency Agreement, or (ii) determine without the consent of the Noteholders that any Event of Default or potential Event of Default shall not be treated as such, in the circumstances described in Condition 13 (Meetings of Noteholders, Modification, Waiver, Authorisation and Determination, Substitution) of the 2024 Notes and Condition 13 (Meetings of Noteholders, Modification, Waiver, Modification, Waiver, Authorisation and Determination, Substitution) of the 2028 Notes.
+The Conditions of the Notes also provide that the Trustee may, without the consent of the Noteholders, agree to (i) certain modifications of, or to the waiver or authorisation of any breach or proposed breach of, any of the provisions of Notes, the Trust Deed or the Agency Agreement, or (ii) determine without the consent of the Noteholders that any Event of Default or potential Event of Default shall not be treated as such, in the circumstances described in Condition 13 (Meetings of Noteholders, Modification, Waiver, Authorisation and Determination, Substitution) of the Notes.

-The Conditions of the 2024 Notes and the Conditions of the 2028 Notes also provide for the substitution of another entity in place of the Issuer without the consent of the relevant Noteholders (subject to certain conditions as referred to therein).
-See Condition 13 (Meetings of Noteholders, Modification, Waiver, Authorisation and Determination, Substitution) of the 2024 Notes and Condition 13 (Meetings of Noteholders, Modification, Waiver, Authorisation and Determination and Determination, Substitution) of the 2028 Notes.
+The Conditions of the Notes also provide for the substitution of another entity in place of the Issuer without the consent of the Noteholders (subject to certain conditions as referred to therein).
+See Condition 13 (Meetings of Noteholders, Modification, Waiver, Authorisation and Determination, Substitution) of the Notes.